VeriSphereVSP/docs/whitepaper.md

 ### 5.1 VSP Token

 VSP is the native ERC-20 token of the protocol, deployed on Avalanche C-Chain.
 It has governance-controlled mint and burn functions managed through an Authority contract.
+VSP supports ERC-2612 permit, enabling gasless approvals.

 ### 5.2 Posting Fee